invokemedia/audio-to-svg-waveform/README.md

 # Audio To SVG Waveform

-Takes in an audio file and outputs a compressed SVG waveform.
+> Convert an audio file to a compressed (gzip) SVG waveform

 This module uses a converted version of [antonKalinin/audio-waveform-svg-path](https://github.com/antonKalinin/audio-waveform-svg-path) that runs in Node instead of in the browser.

 ### Usage